I Pulled My Music from Spotify Today. Here's Why.

 Spotify was never essential to my career - my niche is composing for TV, film, and other media.
 Despite their laughably low royalties, I kept my music there so anyone could listen.
 This week, however, I experienced firsthand why Spotify is a liability for independent artists: I removed my music from the platform effective immediately.
 It’s still available for purchase and streaming elsewhere.

 Here’s what happened.
 My distributor sent a letter about a “fine” from Spotify for “illegal streams.”
 One minute of digging revealed that a track of mine had been added without my knowledge to a Wavr playlist scam.
 These services sell “playlist promotion” using bot-generated plays, sprinkling in legitimate artists to look normal.
 Spotify acknowledges this happens often - but there’s no recourse.
 Reporting the playlist does nothing.
-The fine stands, and my entire album was removed.
+They acknowledge that I was completely innocent yet the fine was collected from my royalties AND my entire album was removed.

 Spotify doesn’t pursue the scammers.
 Instead, innocent artists are penalized, while major-label acts remain untouchable.
 The fine itself was small, but the liability is unlimited.
+Had it been a larger wavr playlist, the fine could have been more than I ever earned from Spotify.
 This is a system designed to treat independent musicians as disposable collateral.

 Support independent artists: buy music if you can.
 If you must stream, choose platforms that aren’t plotting world domination - or targeting 007.